Furstenberg entropy realizations for virtually free groups and lamplighter groups: Introduction

 Despite the fact that stationary spaces have been studied for several decades now, few examples are known, and the theory of their structure and properties is still far from complete~\cite{furstenberg2009stationary}.
 For example, it is in general not known which Furstenberg entropy values they may take; this problem is called the {\em Furstenberg entropy realization problem}~\cite{nevo2000rigidity, bowen2010random}.
 More specifically, it is not known which groups have an entropy gap: \begin{definition*} $(G,\mu)$ has an {\em entropy gap} if it admits stationary spaces of positive Furstenberg entropy, and if there exists an $\eps>0$ such that the Furstenberg entropy of any ergodic $(G,\mu)$-stationary space is either zero or greater than $\eps$.

-A group $G$ has an {\em entropy gap} if $(G,\mu)$ has an entropy gap for every generating measure $\mu$. \end{definition*}
+A group $G$ has an {\em entropy gap} if $(G,\mu)$ has an entropy gap for every generating measure $\mu$ with finite entropy. \end{definition*}

 Nevo~\cite{nevo2003spectral} shows that any group with Kazhdan's property (T) has an entropy gap.
-A natural conjecture is that groups without property (T) do not have an entropy gap, so that having an entropy gap is a characterization of property (T).
-We show that, indeed, a large class of discrete groups without property (T) do not have an entropy gap. \begin{maintheorem} Let $G$ be a finitely generated virtually free group.
+We show that a large class of discrete groups without property (T) do not have an entropy gap. \begin{maintheorem} Let $G$ be a finitely generated virtually free group.
 Let $\mu$ be a generating measure on $G$, with finite first moment.
 Then $(G,\mu)$ does not have an entropy gap.

 In particular, any finitely generated virtually free group does not have an entropy gap. \end{maintheorem} A virtually free group is a group that has a free group as a finite index subgroup.
 In particular, $SL_2(\Z)$ is virtually free, and so does not have an entropy gap.